-The ROOter Project was created to allow the use of USB Cellular modems in routers that don't have this capability using factory firmware.
-The project produces new firmware on a regular basis that allows you to update your router for better support of USB modems and to add new router related features.
+The ROOter Project was created to allow the use of USB, PCie and M.2 Cellular modems in routers that don't have this capability using factory firmware.
+The project produces new firmware on a regular basis that allows you to update your router for better support of these modems and to add new router related features.

 ROOter came into being in 2013 because of a simple question asked on the Whirlpool Australia forum : "Can I plug my modem into my router and provide Internet for my entire network?
 And can I see signal information so I can adjust my antenna for better speeds?".
 The answer from ROOter was "YES".